Cossatot Community College

 **The selective admissions process aims to improve retention, graduation, and NPTE pass rates as well as provide the ability to assess applicants’ communication and professionalism.
 The selective admissions process additionally aims to ensure students are prepared for the rigor of the program.

-In order to be considered for acceptance into the Program, applicants are required to comply with the admission criteria and degree plan as outlined on this webpage.
+In order to be considered for acceptance into the program, applicants are required to comply with the admission criteria and degree plan as outlined on this webpage.

-Students wishing to apply to the PTA program should complete the online application form below and follow the instructions on each of the following application requirements.
+Students wishing to apply to the PTA Program should complete the online application form below and follow the instructions on each of the following application requirements.
 Online applications must be submitted by the March 1st deadline.
 This same deadline is enforced for all other materials/requirements.

 Official Transcripts